IBM/zshot/README.md

 - **Mentions extraction**: Identify globally relevant mentions or mentions relevant for a given domain
 - **Wikification**: The task of linking textual mentions to entities in Wikipedia
-- **Zero and Few Shot named entity recognition**: using language description perform NER to generalize to unseen domains (work in progress)
+- **Zero and Few Shot named entity recognition**: using language description perform NER to generalize to unseen domains
 - **Zero and Few Shot named relationship recognition** (work in progress)

 ## Requirements